...

 In your yuh Wallet your crypto investments are clearly listed.

-The in-house Swissqoin represents a token of its own, which will be used to the community in the Yuh Refer a Friend program.
-If you want to use our Yuh Code "YUHFRANKE", you will receive trading credits of CHF 50 as a gift and if you invest more than CHF 500, you will automatically receive 250 Swissqoin as a gift!
+The in-house Swissqoin is a token of its own that is used by the community in the Yuh Refer a Friend programme.
+Swissqoin is therefore effectively Yuh's own cryptocurrency.
+If you use our Yuh Code "YUHFRANKE", you will receive trading credits of CHF 50 as a gift and if you invest more than CHF 500, you will automatically receive 250 Swissqoin as a gift!

 You can then exchange the Swissqoin for another currency or hold it.
 The Swissqoin price should rise in the long term through re-investments by the company.